hashicorp/vault/ui/docs/how-to-docfy.md

 Docfy renders an actual instance of the component beneath `@example` as a sample.
 Make sure component uses proper hbs syntax and all args are on a single line.

-> - Check the generated markdown file for syntax errors or typos, to update edit the jsdoc and re-run the generator. _Do not edit component markdown files directly_
+> - Check the generated markdown file for syntax errors or typos.
+To update the markdown, first edit the jsdoc then re-run the generator. _Do not edit component markdown files directly_
 > - Param types: `object`, `string`, `function`, `array`
 > - Do not include `null` for empty default values
 > - Wrap optional params in brackets `[]`